mlibrary/view_profiles_perms/README.txt

 This module provides permissions to view user profiles depending on what roles the profile requested to be viewed has.

-IMPORTANT:
-Note that in Drupal 6, roles have no machine names, so if you change the role name of a role, you will have to reassign these permissions.

 INSTRUCTIONS:
-Simply enable the module as usual, and go to admin/user/permissions to configure the permissions under the view_profiles_perms section Note that core's 'access user profiles' permission stil applies, and will override any permission not set by this module.
+Simply enable the module as usual, and go to admin/people/permissions to configure the permissions under the 'View profiles permissions' section Note that core's 'access user profiles' permission stil applies, and will override any permission not set by this module.